deepj/inv/Readme.md

 Structuring and naming your commits well might help you succeed!
 We place great value on re-usability and readability of code.
 "First make it work, then make it right."

 During the development, please adhere to the industry standards to the best of your ability.
 Do not let your application crash with `500 Internal Server Error` statuses.
 Instead take care of all the edge cases and return appropriate status codes and response bodies.
 For example do not let your app crash if I use a non-existing id.
 Simply return a `404 Not Found` with an error message explaining what happened.
-All operations must be scoped to the current user of the api (if applicable).
+All operations must be scoped to the current user of the API (if applicable).
 Make sure all the common use-cases are covered in specs.
 Make sure the tests are reasonably fast.
 Make sure the code is easy to read and speaks for itself.

-Note that the description below should give you a set of rules according to which the api should behave but it does not mention some details on purpose.
+Note that the description below should give you a set of rules according to which the API should behave but it does not mention some details on purpose.
 Feel free to improve the concept if you know how and show some initiative.
 It will be appreciated.
 Most of all, we appreciate **common sense**.

 You will find some pre-filled boilerplate code in the `app` and `spec` directories.
 There's also some helper methods in `spec/support` which should make writing tests easier.